 Recent studies, however, have shed some light in this regard.
 Researchers nowadays agree that emotion regulation should not be constrained to a time frame or a group of individuals under a specific circumstance, and have proposed a few scientific strategies that could guide us at all times (Aldao, 2013; Gross, 2015).

-Reappraisal or cognitive reappraisal ensures long-term well-being and offers a permanent solution to emotional distress (McRae, Tamir, 2013).
-Through re-evaluation, we do not aim to suppress or eliminate the negative emotions that cause pain forcefully, instead, we look for better ways of dealing with it (Davis, Senghas, Brandt, and Ochsner, 2010; Davis, Richards & Gross, 2000).
+Reappraisal or cognitive reappraisal ensures long-term well-being and offers a permanent solution to emotional distress.
+Through re-evaluation, we do not aim to suppress or eliminate the negative emotions that cause pain forcefully, instead, we look for better ways of dealing with it (Davis, Senghas, Brandt, & Ochsner, 2010).

-Self-soothing, in any form, can reduce the toxic effects of anger, sadness, and agony that negative experiences bring (Heiy and Cheavens 2014).
+Self-soothing, in any form, can reduce the toxic effects of anger, sadness, and agony that negative experiences bring (Heiy & Cheavens, 2014).
 Scientists believe that self-soothing, as opposed to self-confrontation, guarantees better and quicker answers when it comes to managing thoughts and emotions.

 We can practice several variations of self-soothing exercises, including: